 Insert a screw through the top of the switch plate and attach a standoff from the bottom side of the plate:

-(Optional) If you have a middle layer, insert it now around the standoffs.
+If you have a middle layer, now is the time to insert it around the standoffs.

 Put bottom plate on and add screws: